chef-boneyard/chef-web-docs-2016/step_search/step_search_target_role_top_level.rst

 ..
 This is an included how-to.

-To search a top-level run list for a role named "load_balancer", enter the following (from |knife|):
+To search a top-level run list for a role named "load_balancer" use the |subcommand knife search| subcommand from the command line or the ``search`` method in a recipe.
+For example:

 .. code-block:: bash

    $ knife search node role:load_balancer

-or add the following (to a recipe):
+and from within a recipe:

 .. code-block:: ruby